TheDataFestAI/thedatafestai_web/assets/learning_modules_md/python_module/python_global_local_variable.md

 ### Without Global and Local Variable:

-#### Sample 1: Global Scope variable can be accessible inside and outside function
+#### Understand 1: Global Scope variable can be accessible inside and outside function

 **Note:** As there are no locals, the value from the globals will be used but make sure both the local and the global variables should have same name.